kunal4243/lets_bloom_placement/README.md

 # Creating API for handling book data
 I have created these APIs for the placement test for Letsbloom.

+## Working with the code.

+First, host the code locally or in a cloud to get a link to the host.
+In my case, it was locally hosted with the link:  `http://127.0.0.1:5000`

+The database is hosted online and is free but with a limit of 5 MB.
+So before filling it out, please clear the old database by calling the delete endpoint mentioned below.
+The database could be changed too, by changing the link in the code itself.

+For each of the endpoint implementations, see the details below.

+## Endpoint 0: Delete all books.

+**Endpoint: DELETE /api/books**

+This endpoint deletes all the books to clear memory.

 ## Endpoint 1: Retrieve All Books